 which attracted attention on line when initially released.
 When

-seen in RGB color, the sundial color patches can be seen initially
+seen in RGB color, the sundial color patches can be seen to be

-bright and then being coated with time by the steadily settling
+initially clean and then being coated with time by the steadily

 The Mars Science Rover 'Curiosity' has color sensor cameras which have been used to gather views of the scenery and the hardware.
 These cameras capture the surroundings in color, and the hues in the scenery are showing the different cameras are seeing the same thing.
-Most Mars surface photography is exposed to provide maximum contrast in the surface details, in effect moderately overexposing the scene in absolute terms for the sake of obtaining the most pictorial information on the inherently dark surroundings.
+The Insight lander continues to reinforce this fact with its own cameras.
+Most Mars surface photography is exposed to provide maximum contrast in the surface details, in effect moderately overexposing the scene in absolute terms for the sake of obtaining the most visual information on the inherently dark surroundings.

-A sample of Mars dust resembles cumin powder in color, somewhat lighter than the average planetary albedo of 0.16.
-One day when samples are brought back their darkness in relation to surface photography will seem surprising to many.
+A sample of Mars dust resembles the spice Cumin powder in color, somewhat lighter than the average planetary albedo of 0.16.
+A grayscale chart will give a good idea of the relative darkned of such a figure.
+One day when samples are brought back their darkness in relation to what we are used to seeing in unmanned surface photography will seem surprising to many.

 The Mars Rovers use a sundial / color chart with tiny mirrors also giving a glimpse of the sky, at least before the dust covered them.
 Early in the missions all these charts complimented the camera telemetry and allowed particularly good comparisons to be made between them and the Martian surface colors.